Nichushkin lifts Avalanche past Maple Leafs 3-1 - WHIZ News

 Andersen then told his coach he wanted to play against Colorado even though backup Michael Hutchinson was originally scheduled to get the start.

+“The way the guys got called out after last game, I wanted to be out there,” Andersen said.

+“He’s a real leader for us,” Toronto captain John Tavares said.
+“He sets a real tone for us and the backbone of our group.
+He played great, he gave us a great chance to win.
+It’s too bad we didn’t reward him.”

-This game marked Avalanche center Nazem Kadri’s return to Scotiabank Arena for the first time since an offseason trade from Toronto to Colorado in exchange for defenseman Tyson Barrie and forward Alexander Kerfoot.
-Kadri, the seventh pick in the 2009 NHL draft, had 161 goals and 196 assists in 561 games with the Maple Leafs.
+The game marked Avalanche center Nazem Kadri’s return to Scotiabank Arena for the first time since an offseason trade from Toronto to Colorado in exchange for defenseman Tyson Barrie and forward Alexander Kerfoot.
+Kadri, the seventh pick in the 2009 NHL draft, had 161 goals and 196 assists in 561 games with the Maple Leafs, who paid tribute to their former player with a video montage during the first television timeout.

+“I came close to shedding a tear,” Kadri said.
+“I’m forever thankful for the fans embracing me and treating me so well.”

 MacKinnon opened the scoring at 10:52 of the second period on the first power play of the night.
 After the Avalanche gained the zone, Mikko Rantanen snapped a cross-ice pass to MacKinnon, who had time to shoot into the top corner on Andersen from the faceoff dot for his 18th.